kedacore/keda-docs/content/docs/2.10/scalers/mongodb.md

       queryValue: "1"
       # Optional: according to the number of query result, the scaler is active
       activationQueryValue: "1"
-      # Optional: The generated metric name would be mongodb-global-metric.
+      # DEPRECATED: This parameter will be removed in version 2.12, don't set it.
+Optional: The generated metric name would be mongodb-global-metric.
 Here mongodb- use as a prefix for metric name.
       metricName: "global-metric"
 ```